Cura : Care Beyond Boundaries Logo

 • Same day visit: Scan, preparation, milling, finishing, bonding and bite adjustment

-• Next day check: Some clinics recommend a short follow up to confirm bite and sensitivity before travel home
+• Next day check: Some clinics recommend a short follow-up to review bite comfort and sensitivity before travel home

-Recovery after a ceramic inlay or onlay is usually quick, but sensations can change as the bite settles and the tooth adapts.
+Recovery after a ceramic inlay or onlay is often quick, but sensations can change while the bite settles and the tooth adapts.

 First 24 Hours

-Numbness wears off and mild gum tenderness can occur.
-Some people notice sensitivity to temperature or pressure, especially with deeper restorations.
+Numbness wears off and mild gum tenderness may appear.
+Some patients notice sensitivity to temperature or pressure, especially after deeper restorations.

 First Week

-Sensitivity typically settles over time, but persistent pain or spontaneous aching should be assessed to rule out pulp inflammation or an undetected crack.
+Sensitivity often settles over time.
+Persistent pain or spontaneous aching should be assessed to check for pulp inflammation or an undetected crack.

-Good oral hygiene and sensible habits help protect a Porcelain Inlay/Onlay over time.
+Good oral hygiene and sensible chewing habits can help protect a porcelain inlay or onlay over time.

 Care At Home